 Anchor will continue to operate its facility in Potrero Hill, but will greatly expand its operations with the development of the Pier 48 facility.
-The two facilities will allow the company to quadruple its annual production capacity from 180,000 barrels to 680,000 barrels.
+The two facilities will allow the historic American brewery to quadruple its annual production capacity from 180,000 barrels to 680,000 barrels.

 “Anchor Steam® Beer is a San Francisco original since 1896 and Anchor Brewing has already called six San Francisco locations home during its rich history,” said Keith Greggor, Co-owner and CEO of Anchor Brewers & Distillers.
 “It is believed that “Anchor” was chosen as the brewery name for its indirect, but powerful allusion to the booming Port of San Francisco.
 We’re excited to bring Anchor to our first waterfront home at Pier 48.”